 Leading with the Heart®

-The Texas Heart Institute’s commitment to education sets it apart from other major cardiovascular centers.
+The Texas Heart® Institute (THI) at CHI St. Luke’s Health-Baylor St. Luke’s commitment to education sets it apart from other major cardiovascular centers.
 The Institute's educational activities include public outreach, postdoctoral and allied training programs, seminars, symposia, conferences, scientific publications, and training materials.

 Reaching Out and Sharing Knowledge